 Of course, there’s no better 3D model to test out the capabilities of your 3D printer than with #3DBenchy.
 On the first Anet A8 print attempt (the white Benchy pictured above to the right), the print surface came out with an extremely wavy print surface.
 The effect was interesting to say the least, but not quite what we were looking to achieve.
 We soon realized that the streaky effect stemmed from the loose belt beneath the print bed.

 After tightening that up, we went for #3DBenchy round two (the red model pictured above).
 This next Anet A8 print was a major improvement over the first attempt, but we still noticed some stringiness in the interior of our boat.
 After going to Simplify3D to modify the retraction settings and print temperature, we achieved our best results yet (the purple #3DBenchy pictured to the left).
-This improved print was also a result of a special modification we created for the Anet A8 3D printer, but more on that in the following section.
+This improved print was also a result of a special modification we created for the Anet A8, but more on that in the following section.

 The first thing we printed to upgrade the Anet A8 printer was the Anet A8 Mainboard Cover designed by Lee-R. This mod is a simple cover for the exposed motherboard, using a hexagonal hole shape to ensure that air can still circulate.

 The second (and most favorite Anet A8 mod) was the Center Nozzle Fan designed by Arjjck.
 This component was especially useful because of the issues with the stock nozzle fan duct.
-This modification to Anet A8 3D printer helped distribute the air to the nozzle at the 360-degree angle.
+This modification to Anet A8 helped distribute the air to the nozzle at the 360-degree angle.
 Ultimately, the unique enhancement helped us achieve our finest quality prints.

 Lastly, we also 3D printed the Extruder Button by dryas, which provided a larger and more comfortable button for the extruder lock.
 We also printed the Simple Filament Guide by papinist.
 This Anet A8 mod clips onto the top of the frame and helps ensure that your filament doesn’t get tangled up in midst of a print.

-All in all, while the Anet A8 3D printer certainly had a few flaws, the DIY 3D printer experience was one that all aspiring makers and tinkers should take on at some point.
-While this 3D printer falls short of the renowned Prusa i3 MK2, the lower price point (and timely shipping) makes the Anet A8 3D printer a viable option for those looking to spend less and print right away.
+All in all, while the Anet A8 certainly had a few flaws, the DIY 3D printer experience was one that all aspiring makers and tinkers should take on at some point.
+While this 3D printer falls short of the renowned Prusa i3 MK2, the lower price point (and timely shipping) makes the Anet A8 a viable option for those looking to spend less and print right away.

-License: The text of "Anet A8 3D Printer Review – High Potential for $200 or Less" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2018 Anet A8 Review – The Most Popular 3D Printer" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP